Gumnos/MakeSSG/README.md

 by creating sub-directories in the `posts/` directory.

-Any non-`.html`, non-`.md` files get copied verbatim to the `output/` folder so this create assets (images, CSS, JS) if desired.
+Any non-`.html`, non-`.md` files get copied verbatim to the `output/` folder so this creates assets (images, CSS, JS) if desired.

 The header is stored in `_header.html` and the footer stored unsurprisingly in `_footer.html`.